Gilbert and Eleanor Kraus: Rescue mission

 Gilbert developed a relationship with Assistant Secretary of State George S. Messersmith, who had served as general counsel in Berlin (1930–1934) and then in Vienna (1934–1937), to focus his efforts in Vienna to rescue the children.
-Gilbert thought, though, that the best effort would be to work through Berlin first to have visas that were issued but unused due to death, travel to other countries, or arrest released for the children.
-After meeting with Louis Levine, who originally proposed the idea, and Kraus, Messersmith issued a memo to the American embassy consul general Raymond H. Geist and the State Department officials in charges of visas about the plan.
+Gilbert thought, though, that the best effort would be to work through Berlin first to have unused visas released for the children; these visas had been issued but had remained unused due to death, travel to other countries, or arrest.
+After meeting with Louis Levine, who originally proposed the idea, and Kraus, Messersmith issued a memo to the American embassy consul general Raymond H. Geist and the State Department officials in charge of visas about the plan.

 Eleanor took on fundraising and finding families who would take in the children.
 B’rith Sholom held fundraisers for the rescue mission.
 They raised $150,000 and obtained 54 signed affidavits from families who said that they would support the children.

-With the support of B'rith Sholom, they went to Nazi occupied Austria and rescued children between the ages of five and fourteen in Vienna before the outbreak of World War II, which required them working with Jewish leaders in their community who opposed the effort and American immigration policy that make the effort difficult.
-Gilbert set sail for Europe in early April 1939, and although Eleanor had been warned by the State Department not to travel to Europe, she traveled to Europe after Gilbert wired her from Vienna that he needed her help.
+With the support of B'rith Sholom, they went to Nazi-occupied Austria and rescued children between the ages of five and fourteen in Vienna before the outbreak of World War II, which required them to work with Jewish leaders in their community who opposed the effort and American immigration policy that made the effort difficult.
+Gilbert set sail for Europe in early April 1939, and although Eleanor had been warned by the State Department not to travel to Europe, she traveled there after Gilbert wired her from Vienna that he needed her help.
 Traveling with them was a German-speaking Jewish pediatrician, Dr. Robert Schless.
 In Vienna, they met with individuals in the Nazi bureaucracy and at embassies.

 Hundreds of parents and children showed up to apply to have the children selected for the rescue.
-The children selected, 25 girls and 25 boys, were the ones considered most resilient to be separated from their family, whom they might not see again.
+The children selected, 25 girls and 25 boys, were the ones considered most resilient to be separated from their families, whom they might not see again.

 The Krauses traveled by train from Vienna.
 When the children said goodbye to their families at the railroad station they were told they could not wave goodbye, as it might be considered as the Nazi salute and could result in their arrest.
 In Berlin, the group received 50 visas from Geist.
 They met with the Gestapo to obtain the passports for the children.
 They then traveled to Hamburg, where they set sail for New York aboard the S.S.
 President Harding and arrived on June 3, 1939.

 The children were first brought to B'rith Sholom's summer camp in Collegeville, Pennsylvania, which had a 25-bedroom house.
 They then went to live with relatives who lived in the United States or foster families.
 The Krauses wanted to make another mission, but after the war began they were unable to make another rescue.
 Related documents and photographs were donated to the United States Holocaust Memorial Museum.